Medically reviewed by Melissa Guarnaccia, LCSW

 When to seek help from a licensed therapist or counselor

 Everyone has challenges that they inevitably have to face from time to time.
 Instead of avoiding your problems or facing them on your own, you can approach them with the help of a compassionate, professional therapist in supportive therapy sessions.
 If you prefer not to see a therapist in your local community, you might consider online therapy sessions.
-Regardless of whether you see a therapist in person or online, there are many potential benefits to seeing a therapist when you’re going through a challenging life stage.
+Regardless of whether you see a therapist through in person or online therapy, there are many potential benefits to seeing a therapist when you’re going through a challenging life stage.

 Benefits of seeing a mental health professional